Guitar Build Process

 then (front & back) to get down to 4mm.

-If drum sanding pulled out any pieces of glitter
+If drum sanding pulled out any pieces of glitter/resin

 fill with CA glue (may require more than one application) then level with fine sandpaper

-Reestablish the centreline, using the centre pillar of the "M"
+Reestablish the centreline, using the two "saved" end-points, above)

 Retrace the headstock shape (onto the veneer) from the template, aligning with the centreline